 That is until I learned to shuck steamer clams at home.
 It’s a simple process of dipping the clams in boiling water for several seconds, which helps pop the shells but doesn’t cook the meat.
 The clams are then dumped into cold water.
 Then it’s a matter of taking a knife and releasing the clam from its shell.

 When I made this recipe, adapted from the great Jasper White, I was tempted to doctor up the coating mix with all kinds of herbs and spices.
 (Yes, for a moment I thought of myself as the Colonel Sanders of Seafood.)
 “The secret to fried clams,” says Chickie Aggelakis, owner of The Clam Box in Ipswich, Mass., “is the flavor of the clams.”
 The coating and its crunch protect the tender belly meat.
-Mucking it up with spices—which is hard to resist—should be avoided at all costs.
+Mucking it up with spices—which is hard to resist—should be avoided at all costs.–David Leite

-Special Equipment: deep-frying thermometer or an electric deep fryer, a Chinese wire-mesh skimmer or a pasta basket, a pair of tongs
+- Deep-fry or candy or instant-read thermometer or an electric deep fryer, a Chinese wire-mesh skimmer or a pasta basket, a pair of tongs

-- For the new england-style fry mix
+For the New England style fry mix

 - 1 cup all-purpose flour

 - 1 teaspoon fine sea salt or table salt